 5. Extremely active = BMR x 1.9

-If you want to know how you can burn the most calories while swinging a kettlebell, then I would recommend using a heavy (but safe) weight and perform an interval style routine utilising fast explosive maximum effort swings for 10 to 14 minutes in duration, at intervals of 20 seconds work and 10 seconds rest.
+If you want to know how you can burn the most calories while swinging a kettlebell, then I would recommend using a heavy (but safe) weight and performing an interval-style routine utilizing fast explosive maximum effort swings for 10 to 14 minutes in duration, at intervals of 20 seconds work and 10 seconds rest.
 If you are conditioned to workout longer, then workout longer.

-If you want to learn the kettlebell swing with myself online, don’t hesitate to check out my online kettlebell swing course which is extremely detailed and full of value for the price.
-You can also check out my book on Amazon or watch the kettlebell swing video on Youtube.
+If you want to learn the kettlebell swing with us online, don’t hesitate to check out our online kettlebell swing course which is extremely detailed and full of value for the price.
+You can also check out the book on Amazon.

 I know it was a long read, but if you understood everything, I’m sure you got something out of it, if not my point, then at least a formula to calculate how many calories you burn swinging a kettlebell.